molecules/ThingsIdoLikeAboutPerl6/README.md

 Other things that I really like, even though I haven't yet used them:

 * Maps are immutable versions of Hashes (Yea!
 Fewer accidents caused by mistyped keys!).

+# A few things that I don't like so much
+brian d foy once had a Stack Overflow question that asked "What are 5 things that you HATE about your FAVORITE language".
+He said that if there weren't at least 5 things that you hated about your favorite language that you didn't know it very well.

+Perl 6 is my favorite language.
+I could spend days telling you how awesome it is.

+But I obviously don't know Perl 6 well enough, because so far there are only three things that I don't like:

+1. `say` from Perl 5 is called `put` in Perl 6 and `say` in Perl 6 is similar enough to cause problems if you don't realize that difference (i.e. `say` prints the `.gist`, which is sometimes abbreviated compared to what `put` prints).
+2. Unused named parameters in method calls are silently ignored.
+Even https://github.com/nxadm/StrictNamedArguments does not fix except for on methods that you explictly declare `strict`.
+However, this actually was a design decision that makes sense (TODO: give reference here), so I'm at peace with it for now.
+3. It doesn't yet have an implementation that is as fast as Perl 5 for processing huge files (but it is getting faster).